 Which to choose

-- Foreground/midground accents: Anubias (especially Nana).
+- Foreground/midground accents: Anubias (especially Anubias Nana).

 - Background cover / hiding equipment: Java fern.